h595855/dat110-project2-startcode/README.md

 The tests found in the `no.hvl.dat110.broker.processing.tests` package can be used to test the implemented methods.

-**IMPORTANT NOTE:** The tests in the package will have to be run one at a time as they are using the same TCP/IP port for the broker.
+**IMPORTANT NOTE:** The tests in the `no.hvl.dat110.broker.processing.tests` package, i.e., Test1, Test2, ... ,Test7 will have to be run one at a time as they are using the same TCP/IP port for the broker.

 ### Task C: IoT sensor-display application